Connectivity to Data Sources

 Tables can be imported from source databases using Metadata import.

-Lyftron allows defining an index on a View if the underlying engine supports indexes.
-Managing indexes in Lyftron is available through GUI and SQL statements like CREATE / DROP INDEX.
+Lyftrondata allows defining an index on a view if the underlying engine supports indexes.
+Managing indexes in Lyftrondata is available through GUI and SQL statements like CREATE / DROP INDEX.

 Bulk operations allow you to perform the same action for many views and tables at the same time.
 When you select at least one view from the list, the new menu with the Bulk operations appears.